 Remembering Feeding Spots Year-to-Year

-Hummingbirds fly close to land as they migrate so they have quick access to food sources.
+Hummingbirds fly close to land as they migrate in order to have quick access to food sources.
 Thus, feeding hummingbirds can help them during their travels and during nesting season.
 And they will remember places where they can find food from year to year.

 While the best food source for hummingbirds is native flowering plants, the Audubon Society advises that supplementing their diets with sugar-water can be beneficial.
 While hummingbirds are attracted to the color red, hence a lot of hummingbird feeders are red, you don’t have to use food coloring in the sugar-water solution.
 In fact, it’s best not to.
 A 1:4 solution of refined white sugar and fresh water at room temperature will do the trick.
 Also, refined sugar is better for the birds than substances like molasses, honey, or brown sugar.

+Unfortunately, hummingbirds are very much endangered.
 Over 10 percent of hummingbird species are at risk of extinction.
 If you care about hummingbirds, please help to protect them.
-Here are some resources and organizations that are working to protect these precious birds:
+Here are some resources and organizations that are working to protect these precious birds.